 The Taste Test

 Today I’m comparing with 100% pureblood Miyazaki Wagyu I purchased from DeBragga and American style Kobe Beef from Snake River Farms.
 For the taste test I prepared them the exact same way.
 Please note these are not two exact same cut of beef, one is a New York and the other is ribeye.
+We searched for exact same cut everywhere, but couldn’t get the same cut with quality I looked for; hence we opted for the best quality we could get instead of same cut.

 The Miyazaki Wagyu we purchased had a rating of 5 which falls within BMS 8-12, and Snake River Farm black label falls within BMS 6-9.
 For authenticity, DeBragga sent us upon request the certificate for the beef, including the rating as well as the cattle’s parents, and grandparents to authenticate it’s a fullblood Wagyu.
 One more thing to note, Miyazaki Wagyu won the past 2 Wagyu Olympics in Japan.